Information regarding the use of PStill on Linux

 Run PStill on current Linux versions:

 1.90.32 is build on Ubuntu 20 LTS, only the 64bit version is provided.
-For the older 1.90.08 version 64bit and 32bit versions of PStill are currently built on Ubuntu 16 LTS and should work on most recent distributions.
+For the older 1.90.08 version 64bit and 32bit versions of PStill are built on Ubuntu 16 LTS and should also work on most recent distributions.
 The archive contains both versions.
 Using the x64 version 'pstill64' is recommended.

 If you still want to use the 32bit version 'pstill32':

 PStill32 is a 32 bit ELF binary.
 To run it in a 64 bit environment you need to install the lib32 shared libraries, e.g. on Ubuntu 14.04 LTS:

 sudo apt-get install lib32z1 lib32ncurses5 lib32bz2-1.0

 For older Linux versions that break on loading the pstill binary with

 ./pstill: /lib/tls/libc.so.6: version `GLIBC_2.4' not found (required by ./pstill)(e.g. older RHEL distributions) a version compiled on Fedora 6 is available here:

 This archive only contains the 'pstill' program.
 Please install the main Linux distribution first and copy it into the 'pstill_dist' folder.

 An even older PStill version is still available here, however unsupported: